nathancfox/cfs-reu-2018/README.md

 ### NOTE: This repository is unmaintained
 This codebase was written for a one-time summer research project and is not fully checked or proofed for active use.
 Some code documentation may be a little out of date, and there may be a few bugs.
+Additionally, during a backup, the last experiment's documentation was lost from the lab notebook file.
+The experiment data and analysis is intact and is called `100_KNN`.
+Because this was a one-time project, I have not gone back and fixed the record, though I can if necessary.
 If you are interested in using any of this code, I highly recommend you contact me first.

 **Mentors:**